Agnieszka Kłakówna

-Zofia Agnieszka Kłakówna (born 15 May 1950) is a Polish philologist, educational theorist, academic, schoolteacher of Polish language with practice at all levels of school teaching and author of school textbooks.
+Agnieszka Kłakówna (born 15 May 1950) is a Polish philologist, educational theorist, academic, schoolteacher of Polish language with practice at all levels of school teaching and author of school textbooks.

 A lecturer at the Pedagogical Academy in Kraków (1974–2005) and the Jan Długosz Academy in Częstochowa (2010–2017), a teacher of Polish language at the Martin Luther University of Halle-Wittenberg (1977–1980), she also worked as a teacher and director of the Polish School in Rabat, Morocco (1984–1986).
 She was the editor-in-chief of a methodical journal for Polish language teachers Wisełka, later renamed Ojczyzna Polszczyzna and Nowa Polszczyzna (1990–2008).

 She was the initiator and co-author of works on a modern concept of school education in the field of Polish language; and authored several textbooks and programs, among them To lubię! textbook series, which began to arise in advance of officially announced school and curriculum reforms that followed with the 1989 political transformation in Poland (1993–2011).
 Kłakówna was referred to as „one of the most respected authors of textbooks for children and youth in Poland”.